OldRacingCars.com

 the Max Bonnin car

 Max Bonnin raced a March in F2 in 1974, which was described by Motoring News as being "one of last year's March monocoques", to which Bonnin had fitted his own suspension, "which featured narrower track and revised roll centres".
 Bonnin later told Gérard Gamand that he acquired an unused 732 monocoque to build this car.
 It was powered by a Hart BDA.
 Bonnin raced this car in F2 through 1974 and 1975 before buying a March 752 for 1976.
 The 732, by then called a 742, was sold to Jean-Louis Albinet and used in French hillclimbs in 1976, 1977 and 1978, using a 2-litre Hart engine.
 In July 1978, Albinet acquired a Martini MK22, and the March-Hart was sold to Gérard Lafaurie (Bordeaux, Aquitaine), first appearing in August 1978 in a "March 732", and then regularly from the start of 1979 in a "March 742".
 Lafaurie raced the car again in 1980, 1981, and 1982.
-Later in 1982, the car was reported to have been sold to Pascal Malateste, but photographs of Malateste's car show a later generation March 752/762/772.
+Later in 1982, the car was sold to Pascal Malateste, who fitted the 1600cc engine from his Pygmée.
+He raced the car in 1982 and 1983, before it passed to his father Yves Malateste in 1984.
 Subsequent history unknown.

-Driven by: Max Bonnin, Jean-Louis Albinet and Gérard Lafaurie.
+Driven by: Max Bonnin, Jean-Louis Albinet, Gérard Lafaurie and Pascal Malateste.
 First race: Enna-Pergusa (R8), 25 Aug 1974.
-Total of 75 recorded races.
+Total of 77 recorded races.

 Unknown